 Why Motor Oil Makes A Difference At Low Temperatures

-In extreme winters, you need that first number (the one with the “W”) to be as low as possible.
+In harsh winters, you need that first number (the one with the “W”) to be as low as possible.
 Choose the lowest option in your owner’s manual, but don’t use any type you don’t find there.

-The thicker the oil is, the harder the oil pump (battery-powered) has to work.
+The denser the oil is, the harder the oil pump (battery-powered) has to work.
 This is an unnecessary extra load on the system.
 Use the thinnest oil your car’s designed to take to reduce its impact.

 How To Start A Car In Negative Temperatures